You will learn

-Typeform is a tool that allows users to create engaging and conversational online forms, surveys, quizzes, landing pages, and more.
+Learn how to integrate with Typeform, a tool that allows users to create engaging and conversational online forms, surveys, quizzes, landing pages, and more.

-From Typeform, we pull in:
+From Typeform, Klaviyo pulls in:

 - When someone filled out a form